 &, such as source code:

-You should URL encode your redirect links as well before using them to ensure best results, using this tool.
+You should URL encode your redirect links as well (just the redirect URL part, not the entire URL) before using them to ensure best results, using this tool.
 That would make your link look like:

 If you are putting this link in our email tool, because of how browsers interpret redirection on our click tracking links you'll need to encode your URL twice.
+(Just the redirect URL part, not the entire URL.)
 That would make your link look like:

 Finally, you can use this option on the page you embed our widgets on as well.
 If you embedded your petition on